campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 - The amount of gemstones that a player need is actually capped to the couple hundreds.
 I reached the max amount after about 30 hours, so every subsequent gemstone I found was unceremoniously auto-sold.
 - Gold is only used to buy accessories, and in my playthrough, the accessories on sale were *never* better than what I currently had equipped.
 Gold is so useless that it makes me think that Monolith Soft simply forgot about it during development.

 I'm not exaggerating when I say that there was only a *single* time that I managed to find something useful in one of these containers: a unique accessory.
 And sure enough, after some research, I found that there's only [7 of these special containers in the entire game](https://xenoblade.fandom.com/wiki/Container).
-Given that there's hundreds of these containers in *Xenoblade Chronicles 3*, the chances of the player finding anything worthwhile is slim.
+Given that there's hundreds of these containers in *Xenoblade Chronicles 3*, the chances of the player finding anything worthwhile in these containers is incredibly tiny.

 So, when everything is marked on the map, and 99% of what a player will find is disposable or uninteresting, there really isn't a compelling reason for the player to spend any time exploring Aionios. *This* is why Cadensia Region's grand reveal was dread-inducing instead of exciting.
 I wasn't thinking, "Yay!
 I get to explore!", but rather, "Oh god, let's get this over with".